gita/gita-frontend-v2/Contributing.md

 ## Sending Feedbacks & Reporting Bugs

-Sending feedback is a great way for us to understand your different use cases of Appwrite better.
+Sending feedback is a great way for us to understand your different use cases of Gita better.
 If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our [Discord channel](https://discord.gg/gX8dstApZX).

 ### Happy Coding 👩‍💻👩‍💻